eengleman/eengleman.github.io/graphing/index.md

 ---
-title: Visualization
+title: Eric Engleman
-description: Graphing Assignment Using Matplotlib
+description: Visualization Using Matplotlib
 ---

 Here is a Graphing Analysis I use in my CTBA course.